-For almost 30 years Veggies of Nottingham have been working to promote compassionate catering.
+For over 30 years Veggies of Nottingham have been working to promote compassionate catering.
 In all those years we have never used calves milk, nor any other animal products.
 In 1984 this was unheard of, but now customers rarely ask “do you have normal milk” – Plant Milk Is Normal.

 Different milks may be preferred for different purposes.
 Some are better to make smoothies or ice-cream, for cooking, on cereals, or for use in tea & coffee.

 This non-dairy milk spotter chart is from the Stop the Cull facebook page.
 For a discussion of many more choices and preferences visit the Stop the Cull site.

 See also the Vegan’s Guide to Non-Dairy Milks

 — DemuthsCookerySchool (@demuths) March 19, 2015

 The dairy industry is pressing for the killing of 70% badgers in cull zones, but what else can farmers do to ‘protect’ their cows?
 When they have killed ‘their’ cows at an unnaturally young age (when their milk production falls), they could grow almonds, hazelnuts, oats or hemp instead.
 The efficiencies of growing food for direct human consumption might free up land for wildlife, and even for ex-dairy cattle to live out their lives in retirement.

 These days people understand that soya milk may separate in coffee – they rarely complain, but they do seek the solution.

 The factors behind soy milk separating are acidity and temperature.

 The solution: the optimal temperature to brew coffee if about 93 °C – not boiling.